Our immune systems are fighting to keep us healthy every day, so we should take every chance we get to help support them!

 Not only is it a natural sweetener, but honey is also antibacterial.
 That means it can support your immune system in fighting off viruses and germs when needed.

-While these foods all play a role in keeping you and your immune system healthy, the best thing to do is take care of your body overall!
+While these foods all play a role in keeping you and your immune system healthy, it's important to remember that a balanced diet supports both innate and adaptive immunity, providing comprehensive immune protection.

 Make sure you get enough sleep, stay hydrated, exercise regularly, and include these 30 foods into your diet whenever you can.